 This prohibition extends to any person employed by or acting on behalf of an official subject to the freeze.
 Further, since caucus political committees act on behalf of legislators, caucus committee personnel also are prohibited from soliciting or accepting contributions for the purposes mentioned above and further explained in WAC 390-17-400.

-Candidates may accept contributions that were made on December 9 or earlier, including contributions that were mailed and bear a December 9 postmark.
+Candidates may accept contributions that were made on December 13 or earlier, including contributions that were mailed and bear a December 13 postmark.
+For online or credit card contributions, the contribution can be transferred to the candidate's account within the restricted period provided it was made outside of the restriction period.
+More information is available here.